Ernst90/Data-Analysis/README.md

 # Data-Analysis

+Research Question: "The Effect of Research Experience on Graduate Admissions"
+Dataset:

-Implementation of following regression Models in R Markdown:
+Implementation and evaluation of following regression models in R Markdown:
 1) Interaction Model
 2) Parallel Lines Model